smwakasungura/murder/README.md

    - The antidote and poison classes have been applied correctly for the game to proceed.
 4. Provide feedback to players if they need to make changes to their branch pull request.
 5. Call time when the timer is up.
 Announce the dearly departed (whoever is currently in a poisoned state).
 Congratulate everyone on their efforts & check to see if people now feel more confident using Git.

+## Feedback ##
+Feedback is welcome!
+Please open an issue to make a suggestion.